-Lantana is common in the tropics and is even classified as invasive, but for a naturally drought-tolerant plant, they can probably be tamed.
-With interesting flower form and a profusion of different colors, you can grow a cottage flower garden in a dry garden.
+Lantana is common in the tropics and is even classified as invasive.
+But with trimming and care, you can grow it to your preference.
+With a profusion of different colors, you can grow a cottage flower garden in a dry landscape.

 One of our favorites, lavender is simply extraordinary.
 Valued for more than just its looks, it is both an ornamental and essential herb.
 It is also a plant that can withstand both a dry spell and a frost.

-Oleander is native to the Mediterranean region to the Arabian peninsula but is also found in tropical regions around the world.
-Take precaution, though, this beautiful drought-resistant plant is one of the most poisonous ornamental plants.
+Oleander is native to the Mediterranean region to the Arabian peninsula.
+It is also found in tropical regions around the world.
+Take care though.
+This beautiful drought-resistant plant is one of the most poisonous ornamental plants.

-Primula, as a drought-tolerant plant, is attributed to its ability to thrive in inferior soil from the rocky Himalayas to boggy meadows.
+Primula, as a drought-tolerant plant, is due to its ability to thrive in inferior soil.
+You can find them in arid to dry landscape from the rocky Himalayas to boggy meadows.

-Some varieties of purslane are considered weeds, being virtually hard to kill and easily proliferating.
-Use this to your advantage and grow an Alpine meadow-like landscape even in your waterless garden.
+Some varieties of purslane belong to the weed class.
+Its hard to kill and spreads fast.
+Use this to your advantage and grow an Alpine meadow-like landscape.
+Yes, even in your waterless garden.

-Pair scarlet sage with the equally drought-resistant purple wild sage and you’ve got a cottage flower garden-like landscape.
+Grow scarlet sage with the drought-resistant purple wild sage.
+You will get a cottage flower garden-like landscape.
 A flower garden with an explosion of colors is possible even in a dry, sandy, and rocky landscape.

 If you’re looking to do a xeriscape for your dry landscape, stonecrops or ‘sedum’ would be great.
 It is a leaf succulent flowering plant which does well in a rocky landscape.